Leek & Pea Fried Rice

 I hope you like this recipe as much as I do!

-2 leeks, thinly sliced (white and light green areas only, about 2 cups)
+- 2 leeks, thinly sliced (white and light green parts only)

-3 cups cooked brown rice (preferably, one day old)
+- 3 cups cooked brown rice (preferably a day old)

-optional toppings - sriracha sauce and sliced green onion
+- optional toppings - sriracha sauce or green onions

 This recipe was inspired by the NY Times' incomparable Ginger Fried Rice recipe from Jean-Georges Vongerichten.